Rationalization – Psychological Defense Mechanism – Complete Guide

 • Journaling: Promotes clearer self-awareness through writing.

-3. Behavioral Techniques for Change
+3. Behavioural Techniques for Change

 • Role-Playing: Allows clients to experience different perspectives.